National Health Service

 The NHS is the fourth largest employer in the world, after the Chinese People's Liberation Army (2.3 million), Wal-Mart (1.8 million)and the Indian State Railway (1.4 million).
 The NHS employs c.
 1.3 million people.

-NHS expenditure as a proportion of UK GDP reached 9.6% in 2006 (OHE 2007).
-This was in line with the previous Prime Minister's (1997-2007) expressed wish that UK expenditure on Health should reach the European average.
+NHS expenditure as a proportion of UK GDP reached 9.6% in 2006 (OHE 2007) and as of 2015/16 it consumed 29.7% of central government expenditure.
+This was in line with the previous Prime Minister's (1997-2007) expressed wish that UK expenditure on health should reach the European average although it is in fact just behind as of 2014 with some hoping that Brexit will pull it past this goal.

 There is little doubt as to the influence of politics on the NHS.
 An illustration is provided by the observation that small hospitals are more likely to be preserved in marginal political constituencies.
 This is postulated to be because a decision to close a hospital is likely to have election implications for the sitting MP only in marginal constituencies